reliablyhq/documentation/docs/guides/live-cluster/index.md

 ---
-title: Run with a live kubernetes cluster
+title: Run gainst a Kubernetes cluster
 excerpt: Lorem Ipsum is simply dummy text.
 categories: ["guides"]
 status: published
 type: overview
 ---
-# Run Reliably with a live Kubernetes Cluster
+# Run Reliably against a Kubernetes Cluster

 You can use the [Reliably CLI][reliablyCLI] to discover the state of resources on a live [Kubernetes](https://kubernetes.io/docs/home/) Cluster.